nuxeo-sandbox/nuxeo-lambda-rekognition/README.md

 ```
 Zip the content of lambda/nuxeo-picture-rekognition

-*(Note for Nuxeo Presales: this fucntion is already deployed in us-west and us-east)*
+*(Note for Nuxeo Presales: this function is already deployed in us-west and us-east)*

 * Create a lambda function nuxeo-picture-rekognition
   * Upload the function zip file generated in the previous step